bibleexchange/courses/book-of-romans/003_practical/1201_chapter-12-a-living-sacrifice.md

 12. They use any failure as a stepping stone for success
 13. They set their mind (on things above, not on the things of this earth)
 14. They find a place to rest their mind (in fasting and praying)
-15. They have skill – they are instant in season and out of season
+15. They have skill &mdash; they are instant in season and out of season
 16. They give God the glory for they have accomplished
 17. They check their motives
-18. And then they – Start Again!!!
+18. And then they &mdash; Start Again!!!

 ### Renewing of Your Mind